 I was talking to a client the other day and she was tearing her hair out.
 She was about five years into running her business.
-She had got through the start-up phase but still things were tricky: Clients not paying on time, expecting things no-one had ever discussed or offered, freelancers being unreliable, staff off sick and a sales campaign that was out of sync with her ability to deliver.
+She had gotten through the start-up phase but still, things were tricky: Clients not paying on time, expecting things no one had ever discussed or offered, freelancers being unreliable, staff off sick and a sales campaign that was out of sync with her ability to deliver.
 She was exhausted and stressed and using all her strength to hold it all together.

 Her business had got severely out of balance – each emergency ‘wining’ and getting her attention instantly.
 The human side of her business was tripping her up.
 Customers, freelancers and staff.
 Time and money being sucked away as she fixed each individual problem and sorted out disputes.
 Time that could be used to develop the business.